Homura (song)

-"Homura" (炎) is a song by Japanese singer LiSA.
+"Homura" (炎) is a song by Japanese singer Lisa.
 It is the singer's seventeenth single and includes three other tracks.
 The song was released on October 14, 2020, by Sacra Music and Sony Music Japan.
-It serves as the theme song for the film Demon Slayer: Kimetsu no Yaiba the Movie: Mugen Train (2020).
-"Homura" won the grand prize at the 62nd Japan Record Awards in 2020.
+It serves as the theme song for the film Demon Slayer: Kimetsu no Yaiba – The Movie: Mugen Train (2020).
+"Homura" won the grand prize at the 62nd Japan Record Awards in 2020, and the 43th Anime Grand Prix in Best Theme Song category (By doing so, Lisa became the first artist in 20 years to win the Anime Grand Prix in Best Theme Song category for two consecutive years since Maaya Sakamoto won in 1999 and 2000).

 Background and release

-LiSA released "Gurenge" in July 2019, which served as the opening theme of the anime series Demon Slayer: Kimetsu no Yaiba.
+Lisa released "Gurenge" in July 2019, which served as the opening theme of the anime series Demon Slayer: Kimetsu no Yaiba.
 "Gurenge" was commercially successful, reaching number two on the Japan Hot 100 chart and was certified Million by the Recording Industry Association of Japan.
-On August 2, 2020, "Homura" was announced as the opening theme song of the film version of the anime series Demon Slayer: Kimetsu no Yaiba the Movie: Mugen Train, that was slated to be released on October 16, 2020.
-The single was released in digital and CD formats on October 14, 2020, by Sacra Music and Sony Music Japan, in conjunction with LiSA's studio album Leo Nine.
+On August 2, 2020, "Homura" was announced as the opening theme song of the film version of the anime series Demon Slayer: Kimetsu no Yaiba – The Movie: Mugen Train, that was slated to be released on October 16, 2020.
+The single was released in digital and CD formats on October 14, 2020, by Sacra Music and Sony Music Japan, in conjunction with Lisa's studio album Leo Nine.
 The physical version was made available in three different editions: Regular Edition, Limited Edition and First Press Limited Edition.
 All three versions contain "Homura" as A-side and "Lost romance" as B-side.
 Both the regular and first press limited editions include "Leopardess" as B-side whereas and "My Friends Forever" comes as a B-side exclusively on the limited edition.

 Composition

-LiSA wrote "Homura" with its composer Yuki Kajiura, with the latter also handling production.
+Lisa wrote "Homura" with its composer Yuki Kajiura, with the latter also handling production.
 Musically, it is a ballad number.
-Speaking about the song, LiSA stated, "I've been involved in numerous anime works, and 'Homura' was another song that I wrote by putting a lot of thought into the work it would accompany, just like every other track that I’ve released."
+Speaking about the song, Lisa stated, "I've been involved in numerous anime works, and 'Homura' was another song that I wrote by putting a lot of thought into the work it would accompany, just like every other track that I’ve released."
 Within the context of the film, the song is used as the character Kyojuro Rengoku's requiem, with the lyrics appearing to be from the perspective of his apparition.

 Music video

-The music video for the song, directed by Masakazu Fukatsu, was uploaded to LiSA's YouTube channel on October 14, 2020.
+The music video for the song, directed by Masakazu Fukatsu, was uploaded to Lisa's YouTube channel on October 14, 2020.
 It was preceded by a trailer released to the same platform on October 2.
-The video features LiSA singing "Homura" on a solitary sea beach, against the backdrop of changing colours of the sky at the break of dawn.
+The video features Lisa singing "Homura" on a solitary sea beach, against the backdrop of changing colours of the sky at the break of dawn.